Know These Important Tips For Buying Rolex Online

-Like with anything the Internet touches, there is sense of the cyber world mirroring the physical world.
-With entities like Facebook mirroring physical friendships and relationships, for good and ill, and the world of online shopping attempting to mirror physical shopping with online storefronts, and the “Cyber Monday” sales day mimicking the venerable Black Friday for brick-and-mortar stores, the Internet attempts to mirror online shipping for watches.
-Just as how there are reputable and ill-reputable watch dealers in the physical world, there are as well in the cyber-world.
-Below are six things to follow when buying a Rolex or any other fine Swiss watch online.
+Like with anything the Internet touches, there is a sense of the cyber world mirroring the physical world.
+Entities like Facebook mirror physical friendships and relationships, for good and ill.
+The world of online shopping attempts to mirror physical shopping with online storefronts.
+For instance, the “Cyber Monday” sales day mimicked the venerable Black Friday for brick-and-mortar stores.
+To this point, the Internet attempts to mirror online shopping for watches.
+However, just as there are both reputable and ill-reputable watch dealers in the physical world, there are as well in the cyber-world.
+Before you buy Rolex online, know the following 6 important tips for buying Rolex online watches , or any other fine Swiss watch.

-1. Do your research: Be sure to research the type of watch you want.
-Online dealers are particularly good for selling watches you have already selected.
+Be sure to research the type of watch you want.
+Online dealers are particularly good at selling watches you have already selected.
 Attempting to Internet shop for a watch by trying it on, feeling its weight and fit is impossible.
 Subsequently, attempt to try a watch at a brick-and-mortar store before ordering online (although brick-and-mortar stores particularly like this practice).
-Reputable online dealers such as BeckerTime will allow you to exchange the watch within a pre-defined trial period with no questions asked.
+Reputable online dealers – such as BeckerTime – will allow you to exchange the watch within a pre-defined trial period with no questions asked.

-2. Do you research on the online retailer: Rolex never sells watches online, and their Authorized Dealers do not as well.
-Online Rolex dealers sell either pre-owned watches, or new watches from the Gray Market.
+Rolex never sells watches online, and their Authorized Dealers do not as well.
+Online Rolex Dealers only sell pre owned watches, or new watches from the Gray Market.
 Because Rolex has high sales quotas for their authorized dealers, some Authorized Dealers sell their stock to the Gray Market at lower prices to keep their stock turning and quotas met.
-Online watch sellers should have a physical address with which you can verify with Google and Google Maps, must have a phone number for which you can call and discuss the transaction, as well as an email address that gets promptly answered.
-In many respects, you are buying the online watch dealer as well as the watch.
-If there is the faintest of odor with an online dealer, move on.
-BeckerTime published more on this here.
+Online watch sellers should have a:

-3. Guarantee Authenticity: The online watch dealer must stand behind the authenticity of the watch.
-With the prevalence of fake Rolexes (see Jan 15th, 2013 article here), only a trained veteran can spot a genuine Rolex.
-Rolex Service Centers inspect an incoming Rolex by removing the caseback, and insuring that the main plate serial number, serial number on the case (between the lugs with the bracelet removed), and inside the dial all match with their records.
+The online watch dealer must stand behind the authenticity of the watch.
+With the prevalence of fake watch websites selling Rolexes, only a trained veteran can spot a genuine Rolex.
+Rolex Service Centers inspect an incoming Rolex by removing the caseback and insuring that the main plate serial number, serial number on the case (between the lugs with the bracelet removed), and inside the dial all match with their records.
 Online sellers do not have access to the Rolex database, but they can spot a genuine Rolex after years of training.
 The watch with its original box and papers is a start for guarantying authenticity.
 A BeckerTime article on the importance of Rolex box and papers can be found here.
 Verifying authenticity leads to recommendation #4.

-5. Verify the longevity of the online watch retailer: A questionable watch retailer can change Internet storefronts in an instant.
+A questionable watch retailer can change Internet storefronts in an instant.
 Look to see if the how long the dealer has been in business and check third parties such as the Better Business Bureau.
-Asking about a particular dealer on an online forum also is a good source for credibility.
+Asking about a particular dealer on an online forum, such as TimeKeeper Forum, also is a good source for credibility.

-Needless to say, BeckerTime fulfills all these recommendations and is no doubt a great place to purchase a Rolex.
+Needless to say, BeckerTime fulfills all these recommendations and is no doubt the best place to purchase a Rolex.